Fathia Youssouf

-Fathia Youssouf, also known by her full name Fathia Youssouf Abdillahi, born on August 1, 2006, in Brest, is a French actress.
+Fathia Youssouf Abdillahi, born on August 1, 2006, in Brest, France is a French actress.

 Biography

-Fathia Youssouf was born on August 1, 2006 in Brest to a Djiboutian mother and a Guadeloupean father, both engineers.
+Fathia Youssouf was born on 1 August 2006 in Brest to a Djiboutian mother and a Guadeloupean father, both engineers.

 It was while responding to an ad on Facebook that Fathia Youssouf was spotted by casting director Tania Arana.
-When she was 11, director Maïmouna Doucouré gave her the lead role in her feature film Mignonnes.
+When she was 11, director Maïmouna Doucouré gave her the lead role in her feature film Cuties.
 Fathia Youssouf's first role was that of an 11-year-old girl who is ready to do anything to feel included in a group of girls.
 The film denounces the influence of social networks on preadolescent girls, and their early hypersexualization.